-H. The letters filed in response to the restriction Request for Comment of <write me>
+H. The letters filed in response to a Request for Comment of 2003 should be reinstalled on the web, and would usefully inform the PTO now

 On May 30, 2003, the PTO published a Request for Comments on the Study of the Changes Needed to Implement a Unity of Invention Standard in the United States, 68 Fed.
 Reg.
 27536 (May 30, 2003).
 26 letters were posted on the PTO's web site for a time.
 I read them.
 I recall that a number of them gave the Office valuable insights into how restriction affects applicants, and how it is sometimes abused, and how that abuse could be curbed.